Newcastle United reopen training ground after coronavirus closure

+Newcastle United's next home match with West Brom on Saturday is likely to go ahead after the club reopened their training ground following a coronavirus outbreak.

-Newcastle United's players will return to the club's training ground on Tuesday following a temporary closure last week due to a rise in Covid-19 cases.
+Newcastle's players returned to the club's Darsley Park base on Tuesday following a temporary closure last week due to a rise in Covid-19 cases.

 The training ground was closed last Monday after multiple positive Covid-19 test results within the first-team bubble and those who had tested positive will now follow relevant protocols before returning.